fabienli/DokuwikiAndroid/README.md

 - view a page (text content only, no media)
 - follow links inside dokuwiki's intance within the application
 - edit a page, new content is then pushed to the dokuwiki server
-- local cache of pages
+- local cache of pages, manualy synchronized when you request it
 - synchro if not local page in cache (version not handled)

 # What is not yet covered:
-- any media
 - smart synchro
 - error handling